SCAM NEWS: Nigerian Ritualist Yahoo Yahoo Boy Adebowale Arrested in Ibadan Nigeria With A Coffin And A Coconut

 Click On The Title In The Content Box Below To View The Full Story

-A 38-year-old suspected internet fraudster, Azeez Adebowale, arrested with a mini coffin containing fetish materials in Ibadan
+A 38-year-old suspected internet fraudster, Azeez Adebowale, has been arrested in Ibadan with a mini coffin containing fetish materials.

 TAGS: Scams, Scammers, Scam News, SCARS, Nigerian Scammer Arrested, Nigerian Yahoo Boy, Yahoo Yahoo, Nigerian Ritualist Scammer, Nigerian Internet Fraudster

 PLEASE SHARE OUR ARTICLES WITH YOUR FRIENDS & FAMILY

 HELP OTHERS STAY SAFE ONLINE – YOUR KNOWLEDGE CAN MAKE THE DIFFERENCE!